 When starting any strengthening activities, you should work with a knowledgeable trainer such as a physical therapist, exercise physiologist or your doctor to make sure you're doing the exercises properly and getting the greatest benefit from your efforts.

-Stretching is important!
-Stretching increases your flexibility, helps prevent injuries, and can be very relaxing.
-It's good for your physical and mental health.
+Stretching is important.
+Stretching increases your flexibility, helps prevent injuries and can be very relaxing.
+Stretching is good for your physical and mental health.
 The 2 most important things to remember when stretching are:

 - Do each stretch slowly